zhuy16/learning_notes/5_nih_jupyterSetUp.md

 #### alias tm="module load tmux; tmux new -ct 'sinteractive --mem=50g --gres=lscratch:5 --tunnel'"

 #### alias ju='conda activate jupyter && module load R/3.5 && jupyter lab --ip localhost --port $PORT1 --no-browser'
+(Do `conda create jupyter` first to create a jupyter environment.
-(I set up my own jupyter environment for management purpose.
-It is recommended but not absolutely required if you don't want to.)
+I set up my own jupyter environment for management purpose.
+It also allow you to install your own nbextensions.
+It is recommended but not absolutely required.)

 ## procedures to startup the jupyter lab with R kernal
 on local machine type: